zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 ### ZWEAM601E

   z/OSMF service name not found.
-Set the property apiml.security.auth.zosmfServiceId to your service name.
+Set the parameter `apiml.security.auth.zosmfServiceId` to your service name.

   **Reason:**

-  The parameter zosmfserviceId was not configured correctly and could not be validated.
+  The parameter `zosmfserviceId` was not configured correctly and could not be validated.

   **Action:**

-  Ensure that the parameter apiml.security.auth.zosmfServiceId is correctly entered with a valid zosmf instance URL.
+  Ensure that the parameter `apiml.security.auth.zosmfServiceId` is correctly entered with a valid zosmf instance URL.

 ### ZWEAM505E